zhou-dong/zhou-dong.github.io/_posts/notes/2015-02-16-achieved-courses.md

     - Not detailed enough, so don't like so much
     - The University of Illinois at Urbana-Champaign

+9. Web Application Architectures
+    - Start Date: 04/12 2015
+    - End Date:04/14 2015
+    - Use Ruby on rails to implement Web server
+    - The University of New Mexico

 #### Edex:

 1. MITx: 6.00.1x Introduction to Computer Science and Programming Using Python